top of page

 •The Best Custom Car trophy went to Dave Cannon for his 37 Chevrolet

-•The youngest prize winner was 10 year old Carys Allen whose Toylander won the prize for the Best Commercial vehicle. (photo attached)
+•The youngest prize winner was 10 year old Carys Allen whose Toylander won the prize for the Best Commercial vehicle

 •The Best Motorbike trophy was presented to Paul Stieblitz for his Coventry Eagle barn find

-•The Peter Nowak trophy was presented to Chris Hall for hs 1958 MGA
+•The Peter Nowak trophy was presented to Chris Hall for his 1958 MGA

 •The Mayor of Bexhill – Cllr Simon Elford presented a special prize to Peter and Jane Gurl for their Rover P6

-The weather for the 2 previous Classic Car Shows was not kind to Bexhill 100 Motoring Club, and as a result, this year’s Show had to be meticulously planned to cover almost all outgoings before the commitments were made.
-The show programme was self-funded by the sponsors who advertised in it; the revenue from the advance car bookings paid for the largest expenditure which was the additional toilet conveniences to ensure the visitors were comfortable all day, and last year’s performers - the Starlite Duo donated their services free of charge.
-And finally Rother District Council generously allowed the Club to use the Polegrove free of charge.
-All of which allowed Bexhill 100 to put on this year’s Show.
+The weather for the two previous Classic Car Shows was not kind to us and as a result, this year’s show had to be meticulously planned to cover almost all outgoings before the commitments were made.
+The show programme was self-funded by the sponsors who advertised in it; the revenue from the advance car bookings paid for the largest expenditure which was the additional toilet conveniences, and last year’s performers - the Starlite Duo donated their services free of charge.
+Rother District Council generously allowed the Club to use the Polegrove free of charge; all of which allowed us to put on this year’s show.

-The good fortune with the weather, together with the surprise appearance of Eddie Izzard should mean that the four charities (Homecall (home visiting service to the visually impaired); Bexhill’s Golden Marigold Club; SERV Sussex – providing transportation of blood and urgent medical items and Bexhill’s Gateway Club) who are benefitting from this year’s show should look forward to generous donations.
+Good fortune with the weather, together with the surprise appearance of Eddie Izzard means that the four charities Homecall (home visiting service to the visually impaired); Bexhill’s Golden Marigold Club; SERV Sussex (providing transportation of blood and urgent medical items), and Bexhill’s Gateway Club should look forward to receiving generous donations.

-Russ Green, of SERV Sussex said: ‘Thank you to all of the Bexhill 100 show committee for choosing SERV Sussex as one of this year’s local charities and for the invitation to be at your show today.
-We met loads of lovely people who have been on the receiving end of ‘what we do’ and even some of the staff from the hospitals we serve who wanted to say thank you to us.
+Russ Green, of SERV Sussex said: ‘Thank you to all of the Bexhill 100 members for choosing SERV Sussex as one of this year’s local charities, and for the invitation to be at your show today.
+We met lots of lovely people who have been on the receiving end of ‘what we do’ and also some of the staff from the hospitals we serve who wanted to say thank you.
 You have done yourselves, and of course Bexhill proud yet again.’

 bottom of page